 If after all that, you still get the error, then, it’s probably a problem with your server.
 In this case, your web hosting provider will never solve the problem, and I recommend moving your site to WP Engine, it’s a fully managed hosting for WordPress sites only.

-Even, if you have something wrong in your blog files, the above hosting services will scan everything and correct issues automatically.
+Even, if you have something wrong with your blog files, the above hosting services will scan everything and correct issues automatically.
 At the same time, you get a manual verification service with the first host that works for your security and website speed.
 So, you should get the problem solved with them.